core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon exhausting the Sender Sequence Numbers, the endpoint MUST NOT use this Security Context to protect further messages including a Partial IV.

 The endpoint SHOULD inform the Group Manager, retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}), and use them to derive a new Sender Context (see {{ssec-sender-recipient-context}}).
-In particular, regardless the exact actions taken by the Group Manager, the endpoint resets its Sender Sequence Number to 0, and derives a new Sender Key.
-This is in turn used to possibly derive new Pairwise Sender Keys.

 From then on, the endpoint MUST use its latest installed Sender Context to protect outgoing messages.